-During the Vienna Summit on the Western Balkans (August 2015), within the wider framework of the Berlin Process, the Western Balkans committed to finalise the on-going negotiations on a Trade Facilitation Agreement by mid-2016.
+During the Paris Summit on the Western Balkans (July 2016), the participants reaffirmed the importance of fostering regional market integration, especially through CEFTA.
+The successful conclusions of negotiations on Trade Facilitation amongst CEFTA parties were welcomed, and CEFTA parties are now engaged in concluding by the end of 2016 an agreement on Trade in Services.
+The CEFTA Secretariat will coordinate the preparation of this agreement.
 This process has further enhanced the role of the Secretariat as technical support entity facilitating the negotiations among CEFTA members.
 Within this framework, the current action is aimed to support the work of the Central CEFTA Secretariat in Brussels by co-financing its operational costs.

 Action Identification

-Action Programme Title IPA II Annual Multi-Country Action Programme 2016
+Action Programme Title IPA II Annual Multi-Country Action Programme 2017

 Action Title Support to CEFTA Secretariat

-Action ID IPA 2016/037-900.07/MC/CEF TA
+Action ID IPA 2017/039-402.11/MC/CEFTA

 Sector Information

 IPA II Sector 9.
 Regional and territorial cooperation

 DAC Sector 33130 -Regional trade agreements

 Budget

-Total cost ost EUR 635 800
+Total cost EUR 454 000

-EU contribution EUR 285 000
+EU contribution EUR 200 000

 Budget line(s) 22.020401 - Multi-country programmes, regional integration and territorial cooperation

 Management and Implementation

-Management mode Direct
+Management mode Direct management

-Direct management: European Commission
+Direct management: DG NEAR - Unit A.3 Thematic Support, Monitoring and Evaluation

 European Commission

-Implementation responsibilities DG NEAR - Unit A3
+Implementation responsibilities DG NEAR - Unit A.3 Thematic Support, Monitoring and Evaluation

 Location

-Zone benefiting from the action Western Balkans (Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo, Montenegro, Serbia)
+Zone benefiting from the action Western Balkans (Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo, Montenegro, Serbia) and Moldova

 Specific implementation Brussels - CEFTA Secretariat Headquarter

 area(s) CEFTA Parties

 Timeline

-Final date for contracting including the conclusion of delegation agreements 31 December 2017
+Final date for contracting including the conclusion of delegation agreements 31 December 2018

-Final date for operational implementation 31 December 2020
+Final date for operational implementation 31 December 2021

 Policy objectives / Markers (DAC form)

 General policy objective Not targeted Significant objective Main objective

-Participation development/good governance

-Aid to environment Gender equality (including W oman In Davalonment) X

-Gender equality (including w X

-^{} This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo Declaration of Independence.
+\ This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo Declaration of Independence.